 One study also mentioned men with penile yeast infections can possibly experience swelling due to Candida balanitis.
 The study was published in the journal Critical Reviews in Microbiology [37.3 (2011): 237-244].
 Men with Candida balanitis frequently complain of having irritation or general soreness of the tip of the penis (known as the glans).
-In fewer instances, men with this condition may also have some discharge from underneath the foreskin that covers the penis head.
-Other symptoms of this condition include glazed and excessively reddened skin, pus filled bumps forming around the infected area, pain during urination, itching, occasional ulceration of the glans, and bleeding.
+In fewer instances, men with this condition may also have some discharge from underneath the foreskin that covers the glans.
+Other symptoms of this condition include: glazed and excessively reddened skin, pus filled bumps forming around the infected area, pain during urination, itching, occasional ulceration of the glans, and bleeding.
 Swelling is not as common, but it can happen.
-Primarily, men who have an immune system dysfunction or have diabetes, can see sudden and severe swelling.
+Primarily, men who have an immune system dysfunction, or have diabetes; can see sudden and severe swelling.
 Thus, swelling may not be likely if these health concerns are not applicable to you.

 Another study also looked at Candida induced swelling; but this research focused on yeast infections of the tissue around the nails (known as Candida paronychia).
 The study was published in the International Journal of Dermatology [37.12 (1998): 904-907].
 When Candida starts colonizing the skin around the nails, the study states that digits of the fingers can have a bulbous appearance, become increasingly reddened, and also become swollen.
 Thus, skin yeast infections around the nails can induce swelling.